Category Archives: 2016 Films

 The girls quickly learn that their abductor is Kevin Wendell Crumb, a man suffering from Dissociative Identity Disorder (DID).

-His personalities range from a nine-year-old child to an effeminate artist, to a well-dressed woman, and Kevin.
+His personality ranges from that of a nine-year-old child to that of an effeminate artist, a well-dressed woman, and Kevin.

 Karen slowly pieces together the frightening depth of Kevin’s disorder and must race against time to save the girls.

-McAvoy, mostly known for his great performances in The Last King of Scotland (2006) and Atonement (2007), but also a central figure in the X-Men film franchise (2011-2019), knocks it out of the park.
+McAvoy, best known for his outstanding performances in The Last King of Scotland (2006) and Atonement (2007), is also a central figure in the X-Men film franchise (2011-2019).
+He knocks it out of the park.

-What a challenging role (or roles!) for the handsome, Scottish actor.
-He is convincing as the stoic and confident Kevin and provides the perfect swagger as “Patricia” and “Dennis”.
-Finally, he plays nine-year-old “Hedwig” to perfection with childhood innocence and insecurities.
+What a challenging role (or roles!) for the handsome Scottish actor.
+He is as convincing as the stoic and confident Kevin and provides the perfect swagger as “Patricia” and “Dennis.”
+Finally, he plays nine-year-old “Hedwig” with childhood innocence and insecurities.

 The casting of McAvoy is a treat and a success.

 How lovely to see film and television stalwart Betty Buckley back in the game with a central film role.
-To say nothing of the actress’s achievements on stage in play after play, the woman is a legend in the other genres.
+The actress is a legend in other genres, not to mention her achievements on stage in play after play.

 Eagle-eyed horror fans will undoubtedly remember Buckley’s role as the sympathetic gym teacher in Carrie (1976).
 In Split, she portrays another benevolent character as she is concerned for her patient’s well-being, not realizing the sinister sides he keeps hidden.
 The role is perfect for the warm Buckley.